 Day 1: Telluride to Last Dollar Hut

+On Sunday morning after a stellar breakfast of egg and bacon rolls at the Telluride Bakehouse (plus specialty coffees for some), we packed our worldly possessions into bike panniers and set off after a commemorative photo taken by a passing tourist.
 Last Dollar Hut is at an altitude of nearly 11,000 feet, and 2,300 feet higher than Telluride.
 The first few miles were very pleasant, along a bike path in the valley, and then started the first climb up Last Dollar road towards Telluride airport.

 This was an excellent warm-up on tarmac, or pavement as it's called over here, and much easier to ride than gravel, dirt or sand.
 As we passed the tiny airport, the road turned to dirt and the Alpine scenery was dotted with picturesque houses and farms and horse ranches.
 After about ten miles we stopped among aspen trees for some lunch.
+By this time the climbing had gotten steeper and I had already walked my bike a few hundred yards which seemed infinitely less tiring than peddling and in my case, almost as fast.

 After lunch, the real onslaught of the day began: three switchbacks in about three miles on very steep and rocky terrain.
 By this time we were all noticing classic shortness of breath at high altitude.
 True to form, I decided to walk most of the way in order to save my breath.
 We reached the saddle of the mountain in the early afternoon and then had to lug our bikes up a few hundred yards of extremely steep and rocky trail.